largestImage

 The main difference between running and walking shoes?
 Running shoes focus on impact absorption and speed.
 Walking shoes prioritize control, comfort, and endurance.

-Key Features to Look for in Walking and Running Shoes
+Key Features to Look for in Walking vs Running Shoes

 Whether you're investing in a pair of women walking shoes or picking out your next pair of joggers, the right features to consider can make the difference between a comfortable experience and pain in your feet.
 To help you make the right choice, here are the features that should guide your decision: